-3.5.2 CORRIDOR CHALLENGES AND DESIRED CHANGES
+3.5.2.
+CORRIDOR CHAILENGES AND DESIRED CHANGES

 The ATCMTD grant application for the Loop 101 Mobility Project identified a set of corridor challenges that the project would look to address through ICM strategies and systems.
-These challenges help define the desired changes that will help identify and organize ICM concepts as part of this ICM system ConOps and the concept develop for other components of the Loop 101 Mobility project (adaptive ramp metering, adaptive traffic signals, connected vehicle applications for transit signal priority and traveler mobility application).
-Both the challenges and the desired changes are show in Table 5.
+These challenges help define the desired changes that will identify and organize ICM concepts as part of this ConOps and the concepts developed for other components of the Loop 101 Mobility project (adaptive ramp metering, adaptive traffic signals, and connected vehicle applications for transit signal priority).
+Both the challenges and the desired changes are shown in Table 5.